 Read about my first time Seeing puffins in Iceland

 Once you had the crampons tightly secured, it’s easy to walk in them.
 We start hiking slowing up the glacier to get used to them.
-And there’s chance after a few minutes to check we are comfortable and adjust them if needed.
+And there’s a chance after a few minutes to check we are comfortable and adjust them if needed.

 A few things to remember whilst hiking on the glacier:

 - Some smaller rocks can get stuck underneath and cause you to fall.
 Be careful where you put your feet.

-- Treat your crampons with respect.
+- Treat your crampons with respect during the hike.

 - Crampons are seriously sharp and could damage you or someone else if not used correctly.
 Sorry for being so blunt but you don’t want to ruin your trip (or someone else’s).